 - Sanctions for non-compliance

-- What does online accessibility mean?
+- What does accessibility on the Internet mean?

 - Accessibility as a competitive advantage